-The temperature limiting device used with an 872 series in-series gas booster as part of a solar water heater installation must be of a type suitable for use with both a continuous flow water heater and a solar water heater.
-Refer to the manufacturer's specifications of the temperature limiting device.
+The temperature limiting device used with an 862 series in-series gas booster as part of a solar water heater installation must be of a type suitable for use with a solar water heater and have the capability of receiving a hot water supply temperature of up to 99°C.

-⚠ Warning: Temperature controllers must not be fitted to this water heater (872 series) if it is installed as an in-series gas booster with a solar water heater system because water at a temperature much higher than the controller setting can be delivered.
-If a solar water heater is installed to an existing water heater installation, then all controllers must be disconnected and removed.
+⚠ Warning: Temperature controllers must not be fitted to this water heater (862 series) if it is installed as an in-series gas booster with a solar water heater system is installed because water at a temperature much higher than the controller setting can be delivered.
+If a solar water heater has been installed to an existing water heater installation, then all controllers must be disconnected and removed.